udy786/kazoo/core/kazoo_convert/doc/fax_converter.md

 ## Fax Converter Commands

 All of the functionality for conversions was extracted from the `fax` and `teletype` apps, however the conversion commands executed did not survive the journey.
-Unlike the convert commands in the `fax` app, the `fax_converter` module the `exit status` and not the output is used to determine the success or failure of a command.

-This means if you have customized your commands, you should ensure the exit status returned is correct for the result of the custom convert command.
+Unlike the convert commands in the `fax` app, the `fax_converter` module the `exit status` is used to determine if a convert command was successful or failed.
+This means if you have customized your converter commands from the system defaults in `fax`, when you migrate to use the kz_convert, you should ensure the exit status returned is `0` when the convert command you use is successful.

 ```bash
 /usr/bin/gs -q \